E-mail addresses of Competition Secretaries are :-

 In the Origin section Author field add the Members Competition number

-Some PDI tips
+Some DPI tips

-a) Jpegs are a “Lossy” format which means that every time you do something to the file it loses some of its data.
-So consider:
+a) Jpegs are a ‘Lossy’ format which means that every time you do something to the file it loses some of its data.
+So, consider:

-i.
-Work in another format before saving the final PDI as a jpeg
+i) Work in another format before saving the final PDI as a jpeg

-ii.
-Don’t use “Send as email attachment” or ZIP files – Both of them will degrade the data in your image
+ii) Don’t use ‘Send as email attachment’ or ZIP files – Both of them will degrade the data in your image.

-b) Save the image and in your e-mail package use the attach command (usually a paperclip) to put the image in the email
+b) Save the image and in your e-mail package use the attach command (usually a paper clip) to put the image in the email.

-11.3 Preferred method of entry
+11.3 Preferred Method of Entry

 The member shall also enter the following data into the File Properties